Miners Vale, Rio Tinto accused of neglecting displaced Mozambicans

 MAPUTO Human Rights Watch accused Mozambique's government and foreign mining companies on Thursday of "serious shortcomings" in resettling communities to make way for coal mines, leaving thousands without proper homes, food or sources of income.

-In a report on the social impact of a mining boom in the war-scarred southern African country, the New York-based group noted the plight of more than 2,000 families displaced to make way for multi-billion dollar coal mines run by Vale (VALE5.SA) and Rio Tinto (RIO.L).
+In a report on the social impact of a mining boom in the war-scarred southern African country, the New York-based group noted the plight of more than 2,000 families displaced to make way for multi-billion dollar coal mines run by Vale and Rio Tinto.

 Families in the northwest province of Tete had faced "significant and sustained disruptions in accessing food, water and work" since being moved between 2009 and 2011, the report said.

-Vale, based in Rio De Janeiro, and Rio Tinto, based in London, have invested nearly $10 billion (6 billion pounds) in mines in Tete, home to an estimated 23 billion tonnes of coal, some of the world's biggest untapped reserves.
+Vale, based in Rio De Janeiro, and Rio Tinto, based in London, have invested nearly $10 billion in mines in Tete, home to an estimated 23 billion tons of coal, some of the world's biggest untapped reserves.

 Mozambique's off-shore Rovuma natural gas fields are believed to hold enough energy to supply Germany, Britain, France and Italy for 15 years.